rahulbarhate/rahulbarhate.github.io/coCurricular.md

 I was invited to adjudicate the 'Hack@CCoEW', an Artificial Intelligence Hackathon hosted by MKSS Cummins College of Engineering for Women, Pune in collboration with IBM.

-Honored to share the stage with distinguished IBM Employees and faculty member of Cummins College of Engineering.
+Honored to share the stage with distinguished IBM employees and faculty member of Cummins College of Engineering.

 As an evaluator, I was responsible for judging the student's solution on the following criterias:

-#### Idea and Solution Approach
+## Idea and Solution Approach

   - Requirement Understanding
-  	-
+  	- How well does one understand AI driven chatbot in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-
+  	- How well does one understand AI driven Personal Assistant in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-
+  	-How well does one understand AI minute changes in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-
+  	- How well does one understand AI driven Smart Identification in terms of requirements, stakeholders, capability, device compatbility, etc.

-  - Requirement Feasibility
+  -Requirement Feasibility
   	-

   - Requirement Feasibility

-#### Application and USP
+## Application and USP

   - Business Case
-  	-
+  	- Useful business case?
-  	-
+  	- Socially relevant?
-  	-
+  	- Leads to improved efficiency?

   - USPs
   	-